 The cheapest way of going from Tbilisi Airpor to City Center – BUS

 The bus is the cheapest way of traveling between Tbilisi and the Airport.
 It costs only 0,5 Lari (which is less than 0,15 USD), so it’s basically free.
-However, the good news don’t stop here, this bus runs every 30 minutes, 24h/day, every day of the week.
+However, the good news doesn’t stop here.
+This bus runs every 30 minutes, 24 hours a day, every day of the week.

-This Bus is number 37 and it will take you from Tbilisi Airport to the city – the bus stop is located in front of the Arrivals Hall of the terminal.
-The journey should take about 45 minutes to the main railway station in Tbilisi.
+This Bus is number 37 and will take you from Tbilisi Airport to the city – the bus stop is in front of the Arrivals Hall of the terminal.
+The journey should take about 45 minutes to the central railway station in Tbilisi.

 The modern way of traveling from Tbilisi airport to the center – Taxi Apps

-If you manage to find a driver who just wants to get back to the city you can find an awesome deal, but if you may also find those rip off taxi driver that will want to charge you several times the “normal” price…
+If you manage to find a driver who just wants to get back to the city, you can find an awesome deal, but if you may also find those rip-off taxi drivers that will want to charge you several times the “normal” price…

 Note: You should definitely know some Russian or Georgian to try this option.

-The Oficial way of traveling between the Airport and Tbilisi center
+The official way of traveling between the Airport and the Tbilisi center

 The most comfortable Tbilisi airport transfer

-A pre-ordered taxi is probably the most comfortable option to travel between the Airport and the center of Tbilisi, or anywhere you want to go (obviously it’s more expensive).
-This is a very handy option, and not too expensive.
-Moreover, the driver will wait for you inside the Airport and he should speak English, making your experience much easier.
+A pre-ordered taxi is probably the most comfortable option to travel between the Airport and the center of Tbilisi or anywhere you want to go (obviously, it’s more expensive).
+This is a convenient option and not too expensive.
+Moreover, the driver will wait for you inside the Airport, and he should speak English, making your experience much more straightforward.

-You can book one of the many Tbilisi airport transfer available, which should be very reliable, cheap and comfortable.
+You can book one of the many Tbilisi airport transfers available, which should be very reliable, cheap, and comfortable.

 Hotel / Tbilisi airport transfer

-You can withdraw money from an ATM in the Airport.
-I suggest you withdraw an odd amount like 95 GEL, to get some small bills.
+You can withdraw money from an ATM at the Airport.
+I suggest you withdraw an odd amount, like 95 GEL, to get some small bills.
 Many places (particularly taxi drivers) won’t have change for big bills.

 We suggest you stay in Tbilisi for at least 2 or 3 days to get the feel of the city, though it’s a city you can easily spend weeks on.
-You can explore the Narikala fortress, check sulfur baths, the churches, and the mosk.
-Plus, don’t forget to climb to Mtatsminda Park which offers a great view of the town.
+You can explore the Narikala fortress and check out sulfur baths, churches, and the mosque.
+Plus, don’t forget to climb to Mtatsminda Park, which offers a great view of the town.